lemlac/mulem/docs/reference.md

 `int` and `float` would be in positional members in this example, so the members are `.0: int`, `.name: str`, and `.1: float`.

+You might think that the `*` as both a multiplication operator and product type joiner is doing too much.
+I'd argue that `*` is doing too much in other languages. `*` means both multiplication and pointer dereferencing in most C-based languages, which is confusing when you're using both in the same context. `*` for product types at least has some connection in the name *product* type, but both are used in different contexts all together: one in expressions and the other in type notation.

 ### Enumerable Types

 Enums are sum types.
 They define a closed set of variants.
 Variants may carry data turning them into a tagged union.